Constant Volume Chamber (TL)

 Conservation of momentum

-The pressure drop due to viscous friction between the individual holes and the interior of the chamber is considered negligible.
-Gravity and other volumetric forces can be neglected.
-Therefore, the pressure in the internal volume of the fluid must be equal to the pressure at ports A, B, C and D:
+The pressure drop due to viscous friction between the individual openings and the interior of the chamber is considered negligible.
+Gravity and other volumetric forces can be ignored.
+Therefore, the pressure in the internal volume of the liquid must be equal to the pressure at ports A, B, C and D:

 Assumptions and limitations